xXG0DLessXx/shapes-inc-telegram-bot/README.md

     ```bash
     python bot.py
     ```
     The bot will start polling for updates.
 Press `CTRL+C` to stop.
+It will create `bot_database.db` in your project root.

 ### With Docker Compose (Multiple Instances)